 Grades6 to 12

 In the ClassroomThis is a great on-line independent study for students who need additional help with either vocabulary or poetic devices.
 Introduce the site on your projector (rollovers will not work on an interactive whiteboard), then have students work alone or with a partner to become acquainted with the full text of Poe's masterpiece, accessing definitions and literary devices on their own.
-Augment classroom technology use and challenge students to create their own dramatic readings of the poem using a tool such as Podomatic, reviewed here, or accompany their reading with illustrations using Thinglink, reviewed here.
+Augment classroom technology use and challenge students to create their own dramatic readings of the poem using a tool such as podOmatic, reviewed here, or accompany their reading with illustrations using Thinglink, reviewed here.
 Thinglink presents a variety of levels for technology use in the classroom depending on teacher requirements for the assignment, or even student ability.

 Grades7 to 12